0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 **Function**: Endpoint to delete an existing Issuer.

-**How it works**: It requires to pass the Issuer `id` as Path Parameter.
-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+**How it works**: It requires passing the Issuer `id` as Path Parameter.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 As a result of this Request the Issuer will be deleted and no longer able to perform actions on Polygon ID Platform.

 **[API Reference](https://api-staging.polygonid.com/#tag/Issuer/operation/DeleteIssuer)**